Frequently Asked Questions

 How often do you update the articles?

 Visiting the destinations is costly and time consuming.
-We do our best to keep you informed of changes and closures as soon as we become aware.
-If you know of news relating to a destination, property or feature or want to share updates, photos, etc. feel free to email us at info@simonandbaker.com.
-You are also welcome to leave a comment in the newsletter section at http://luxurytravelreview.com
+We do our best to share changes and closures as soon as we become aware of them.
+If you know of news relating to a destination, property or feature or want to share updates, photos, or other news feel free to email us at info at simonandbaker dot com.
+You are also welcome to leave a comment on the profile of or feature page.

 Photos

-We often receive compliments on our photography, especially our animal photos.
-Kudos go to our gifted and dedicated photographers who carry cameras and equipment across land, sea, small airplanes, boats and infinite airport and border security check points and an infinite number of bumpy safari roads to take the photos you see.
-Almost all the photos on the website were taken by our own photographers.
+We often receive compliments on our photography.
+Kudos go to our gifted and dedicated photographers who carry cameras and equipment across land, sea, small airplanes, trains, boats and airport and border security check points and a seemingly infinite number of bumpy safari roads to take the photos you see, and to our talented photo editor, who dedicate countless hours to their efforts.
+Most of the photos on the website were taken by our own photographers.
 You can identify them easily by the Simon & Baker Travel Review watermarked logo.
 Whenever you see the logo, it means we were there and took the photos on the date listed on the article.

 How soon after a visit or trip are articles published?

-Sometimes lighting, weather, safety or the privacy of guests prevent us from taking photos and we rely on third party photos if we consider they illustrate the feature accurately.
+Sometimes photo policies, lighting, weather, safety or the privacy of guests prevent us from taking photos and we rely on third party photos if we consider they illustrate the feature accurately.
+These are exceptional and, as you can see on our pages, a rarity.

 Will an article drive sales to my property, hotel, restaurant, spa, product pages?

-Although we appreciate and welcome hostings, product samples and loaner units, we never promise in any way shape or form to deliver sales, customers, bookings, traffic to your website or business.
+Although we appreciate and welcome hostings, product samples and loaner units, we never promise in any way shape or form to deliver sales, customers, bookings, traffic to a website or business.
 Our job is to experience the destination, restaurant, property, spa, or product and decide objectively whether we like it and why, then share our findings and photos with our audience.
-If, whether and when they choose to follow up with a booking, purchase, visit is entirely up to them and we have no control over that so we never, ever, ever promise referrals.
+If, whether and when they choose to follow up with a booking, purchase, visit is entirely up to them and we have no control over or way of tracking that so we never, ever, ever promise referrals.

 Do you stay in every luxury hotel in each destination?